 Discord is a VoIP instant messaging and digital distribution platform designed for connecting communities.
 Over time discord gained a lot of popularity, it was first created for gamers worldwide but then discord gained popularity in other communities also and is considered much better than other platforms that are used for team communication.
-Discord servers are organized into topic-based channels where you can collaborate, share, and talk in personal or in group chat.
+Discord servers are organized into topic-based channels where you can collaborate, share, and talk in person or in group chat.
 Where hanging out is easy.

 Along with all these features discord has additional features of modifying the servers according to needs and security policies considered by the owner.
-For example, if the owner of the server does not want that a particular voice channel’s activity is seen by all users then he can modify it to hidden for users he considers authentic to see that activity.
+For example, if the owner of the server does not want that a particular voice channel’s activity seen by all users then he can modify it to be hidden for users he considers authentic to see that activity.

 Method 1: Installing discord using deb file: